kadave01/HYCOS/README.md

 | HHV     | Higher heating value |

 ## Additional functionalities
+### Performance map module

+### Other modules
-The author have developed the following additional functionalities using the base code provided in this repository.
+The author has also developed the following additional functionalities using the base code provided in this repository.

 1. Optimization module using the MATLAB Optimization Toolbox
 2. Sensitivity module

-Please contact the author @ [kaushal.atul.dave@gmail.com](kaushal.atul.dave@gmail.com) if your are interested in exploring these modules.
+Please contact the author [@k.a.dave@tudelft.nl](k.a.dave@tudelft.nl) or [@kaushal.atul.dave@gmail.com](kaushal.atul.dave@gmail.com) if you are interested in exploring these modules.

 ## License